WardLT/applied-ai-for-materials/molecular-property-prediction/kernel-methods/README.md

 Through completing these modules, you should be able to:

-- [ ] Use both [DScribe](https://singroup.github.io/dscribe/latest/) and [QML](http://www.qmlcode.org/) to fir a kernel learning model.
+- [ ] Use both [DScribe](https://singroup.github.io/dscribe/latest/) and [QML](http://www.qmlcode.org/) to fit a kernel learning model.
 - [ ] Know which hyperparameters of KRR to tune and how
-- [ ] Understand the benefits scalable kernels and the limitations around training set size vs computational cost.
+- [ ] Understand the benefits of scalable kernels and the limitations around training set size vs computational cost.

 ## Assignments